 I don’t really prepare, I just hit the ground running.
 I’ve been doing this for a long time now.
 It just feels like that’s right, always being on the go.
 There’s also a lot of camomile tea, honey and trying not to talk as much.

-Now I’m wondering, where would you like to go just for a holiday, just for yourself?
+where would you like to go just for a holiday, just for yourself?

 I’ve always had this deep daydream about going to Machu Picchu, Peru.
 I love South America.
 I think it’s so beautiful.
 That’s probably my number one.